GaitiLab/nf-processes/modules/split-pipe/README.md

 ```
 Note that the module will also concatenate the fastq files for you if you provide a list of the sub libraries as shown above.

+#### Option 2: No FASTQ merging

+Alternatively, if the user does not wish to concatenate the FASTQ files prior to running splitpipe, the pipeline will detect the FASTQ pairs from the input directory and a FASTQ pattern.
+Please look at ```params.fastq_pattern``` in the ```nextflow.config``` file for an example of a Nextflow-compatible glob pattern that will identify pairs of FASTQ files for input.

 ## Configuration

 The following input variables can be used with the splitpipe Nextflow module: